saveourtool/save-cloud/save-backend/Backend-API.md

    `source` is the same like `SAVE_CLOUD_AUTH_SOURCE`, and `token` is unique token,\
     which could be created in personal settings in SAVE Cloud system.

+Just open up a command prompt and enter the following commands:

 ```bash
 SAVE_CLOUD_URL=https://saveourtool.com:443